Harsh0713/Harsh0713/README.md

 # 💫 About Me:
 Welcome to my profile!
-I'm Harsh Hate, a versatile professional:<br><br>🌍 I'm based in Mumbai.<br>🔭 I’m currently working on Blockchain based project.<br>👯 I’m looking to collaborate on Python, ReactJs projects<br>🤝 I’m looking for help with my ML project "Brain-Age-Estimation<br>🌱 I’m currently learning Flask, ReactJs.<br><br>Feel free to connect via email at "harshhate5@gmail.com."
+I'm Harsh Hate, a versatile professional:<br><br>🌍 I'm based in Mumbai.<br>🔭 I’m currently working on Fullstack Project.<br>👯 I’m looking to collaborate on Python, ReactJs projects<br>🤝 I’m looking for help with the understanding of DSA<br>🌱 I’m currently learning Java, ReactJs.<br><br>Feel free to connect via email at "harshhate5@gmail.com."
 Let's collaborate and create something amazing! 😊🚀<br>

 ## 🌐 Socials: